MachinisteWeb/node-atlas/README.en.md

 #### Compile Less files with `--generate` ####

-Because of Less are compilated on the fly, when a file is requested in http(s), modification needed running website for generate CSS output.
+Because of Less files are compilated on the fly, when a file is requested in HTTP(S), modification needed the running website for generating CSS output.
 Then you can use CSS.
-It's possible to skip running step and directly complated Less before minify CSS with `less.files`.
+It's possible to skip running step and directly compilated Less before minifying CSS with `less.files`.

 With the following `webconfig.json`: